 - UV-VIS-NIR spectrophotometry and UV-VIS with peltier stage high resolution, 3D opto-digital imaging system

 - Suite for the evaluation of printed electronic transistors

 - Suite of equipment for droplet delivery

-We have an excellent track record in providing technical services to industry through the Colour Science Analytical Centre and the Centre of Industrial Collaboration.
+We have an excellent track record in providing technical services to industry, charitable organisations and learned societies through the Colour Science Analytical Centre and the Centre of Industrial Collaboration.
 We also host the Colour and Textile Science centre and play an active role in the High Value Chemical Manufacturing hub.

-Our research group benefits from significant research and scholarship support from charitable organisations including The Clothworkers' Company and The Worshipful Company of Dyers.
-We undertake an important role in a number of societies including The Oil and Colour Chemists' Association, the society of dyers and colourists, the Society for Imaging Science and Technology and the Institute of Physics.
+Our research group benefits from significant research and scholarship support from charitable organisations including The Worshipful Company of Clothworkers and The Worshipful Company of Dyers of the City of London.
+We undertake an important role in a number of societies including The Oil and Colour Chemists' Association, the Society of Dyers and Colourists, the Society for Imaging Science and Technology, and the Institute of Physics.

 We have opportunities for prospective postgraduate researchers.
 Find out more.

-If you are interested in collaborating with us or joining our research team, please get in touch with a relevant member.
+If you are interested in collaborating with us or joining our research team, please get in touch with Professor Long Lin.